The ``regate`` (singular ``regata``) are Venetian regattas or rowing races taking place in Venice since centuries

 The regattas are not always done the same way, the kind of crew and boat can vary from race to race

 There are several types of “regate”, performed on different boats, with a different number of rowers.
 Typically to each regatta correspond one type of rowing boat and one type of crew.
 Rowers plan their races and organize their training according to the races calendar, adjusting their training to the kind of boats they will row and whom they will row them with.

 Typical boats for “regate” are the “mascareta” for under-14 competitors and for women competitions, the “pupparino” for under-18 competitors, the “gondola” for one/two/four–men competitions and the “caorlina” for six-men competitions.
 It is only during the “Regata Storica“, the historical regatta that takes place every year on the Grand Canal, on the first Sunday of September, that men compete in a two-man race on “gondolini“, the fastest Venetian boat.

 Non-official regattas might use different kind of boats and promote teams in which men, women, and teens are mixed.

-The organization of “Official” regate is carried out with great shrewdness to guarantee transparency and fairness to all those taking part.
-The planning of non-official regate can take into account all the measures created for the official competition and be highly competitive or, on the opposite side, be entirely set-up to even the differences between stronger competitors and less trained ones.
+The organization of “Official” regattas is carried out with great shrewdness to guarantee transparency and fairness to all those taking part.
+The planning of non-official regattas can take into account all the measures created for the official competition and be highly competitive or, on the opposite side, be entirely set-up to even the differences between stronger competitors and less trained ones.

 The typical fleet of a regata: same boats, different colours

 The number of boats during “official” regate has to be between seven and nine.
-For every “type” of boat used in official competitions, the Venice municipality has at least ten standardised and identical versions, with different colours (white, yellow, purple, blue, red,green, orange, rosa, brown, red&green), that are given to the rowers solely for the official competition and possible qualifiers.
+For every “type” of boat used in official competitions, the Venice municipality has at least ten standardised and identical versions.
+These standardised versions only differ from one another in the color (white, yellow, purple, blue, red,green, orange, rosa, brown, red&green), and are given to the rowers solely for the official competition and possible qualifiers.